A Basic ServiceMix Install

 c.join

-Running that gets a steady stream of messages appearing in my console:
+Running that produces a steady stream of messages in the console:

 $ ruby ./client.rb